 - How often does your team get blocked by gatekeepers?
 (All day long!)

 - What about voicemails… are they getting a fair amount of prospects to call them back?
 (No!)

 - What about when they actually get a decision-maker on the phone… do they hear “No, Thanks” / “Not Interested” / “We’re all set!” responses?
 (YES!)

 We confirmed the challenges that they are having and my questions were unique to their situation.
 I didn’t sound like everyone else.
 And since those are the areas that I specialize in fixing, I know I can help them.

 Once you’ve crystalized who your targeted audience is and what problems they have to have that would make them interested in your solutions, only then will you be able to come up with the right “buying motive” or “problem recognition” qualifying questions for your specific audience.

 And guess what?!
 Your question will be unique, and specific to your targeted audience.
-It won’t sound like all the other sales calls your prospect gets all day long.
+It won’t sound like every other sales call your prospect gets.
 And here’s the best part: when they answer it, it will be genuine and insightful.

 Founder of SalesBuzz.com; An Award-Winning Online Sales Training Company that offers programs that Engage, Measure, and Increase Sales Performance. – Online Instructor-led & On-demand Sales Skills Workshops Available.

 Need Help Improving Your Sales Teams Phone Skills?